-We want to start off by first describing what an Accidental Death Policy is because out of the two options that might be available to you, these are definitely the easier ones to understand and ironically the one’s that people most often get confused about!
+First, we want to start off by first describing what an Accidental Death Policy is because of the two options that might be available to you; these are the easier ones to understand and, ironically, the ones that people most often get confused about!

 Accidental death policies are NOT TRUE LIFE INSURANCE POLICIES.
-This is why you don’t need be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage in the event that you die of a “natural” cause of death.
+This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage if you die of a “natural” cause of death.

 Natural cause of death we’re referring to an “illness-based” death like you would experience as a result of: